JoshuaMorris95/bootstrap/README.md

 ## Installing

+### Step One: Windows

+1. On a Windows computer, visit the website https://nodejs.org/en/download/ and download the "Windows Installer".

+2. Run the installer, accepting the licence agreement, keeping all the default options.

+3. Restart your Computer.

 ### Step One: Mac

-On a Mac, launch Terminal (or your preferred alternative) and install the Xcode Command Line Tools:
+1. On a Mac, launch Terminal (or your preferred alternative) and install the Xcode Command Line Tools:

 ```
 $ xcode-select --install
 ```

-If you've recently installed Xcode you might need to launch it and accept the terms and conditions.
+2. If you've recently installed Xcode you might need to launch it and accept the terms and conditions.

-Install Node.js by running the Node Version Manager (NVM) install script:
+3. Install Node.js by running the Node Version Manager (NVM) install script:

 ```
 $ curl -o- https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash